langnico/langnico.github.io/_pages/about.md

 -   November 2024: Invited talk at [DHI](https://www.dhigroup.com/) about representation learning for Earth observation data.

 -   November 2024: Joined the research network [Climate Change AI Nordics](https://ccainordics.com/).
 Invited to give a talk at the 1st workshop on May 13: [2025 Nordic Workshop on AI for Tackling Climate Change](https://ccainordics.com/events/2025-nordic-workshop).

+-   November 2024: Invited talk at the [DHI](https://www.dhigroup.com/).

 -   September 2024: Invited talk at the [LifeCLEF 2024 workshop](https://www.imageclef.org/LifeCLEF2024).